unlv-evol/PyReprism/README.md

 For more information on how to contribute, read our [contributing guidelines](CONTRIBUTING.md).

 ## Issues
-If you experience any issue, feel free to report it here.
-We are developing the issue reporting guidelines which will be available soon.
+If you experience any issue, feel free to report it.